Studio 1, 2, 3, 4

 The cinemas closed in October 1940, due to war-time conditions, but re-opened on 13th March 1941.
 From 1942, Studio One began a policy of screening family films, when Walt Disney’s "Fantasia" began a season run, supported with revivals of different French films which changed every few weeks.

-On 22nd July 1952, the intricate multi-coloured neon sign on the facade was switched on for the first time.
-Covering the entire facade, it became a famous landmark in Oxford Street for many years.
-The twin cinema was taken over by 20th Century Fox in 1968, and became the third West End outlet for the company’s films.
+On 22nd July 1952, the intricate multi-coloured neon sign on the façade was switched on for the first time.
+Covering the entire façade, it became a famous landmark in Oxford Street for many years.
+The twin cinema was taken over by 20th Century Fox in 1968 and became the third West End outlet for the company’s films.
 While Studio One continued as a feature film house, the former Studio Two newsreel cinema was now screening non-stop cartoons and shorts (somewhere for the mums & dads to drop the kids off, while they did the shopping on London’s premiere shopping street).
+By the early-1970’s Studio Two was also screening feature films.

 The site value on busy Oxford Street became its downfall, and Star Cinemas closed the Studio 1, 2, 3, 4 on 8th December 1984 with "Conan the Destroyer", "The Bounty", "Maitresse" plus "Last Tango in Paris" in Studio’s 1, 2, and 3, and in Studio 4 "Romancing the Stone".
 The auditorium section was demolished in May 1985, and offices were built on the site, with an entrance on Hills Place.
 The entrance frontage and foyer space on Oxford Street became a Benetton shop.
 In recent years, this too has been demolished and redeveloped into retail space, in 2009, occupied by Mango clothing shop.